-Net borrowing in 2023 includes the planned borrowing within the general government debt, reduced by the repayments therefore.
-Short-term maximum limit on net borrowing (domestic and external) on the basis of general government debt in 2023 is set at EUR 850 million.
+Net borrowing in 2022 includes the planned borrowing within the general government debt, reduced by the repayments thereto.
+Short-term maximum limit on net borrowing (domestic and external) on the basis of general government debt in 2022 is set at EUR 650 million.

 Issued sovereign guarantees are a contingent liability in the state Budget, i.e. there is a risk of increased costs related to servicing in case the guarantees are called up.
 Therefore, sustainable level of issued guarantees in the medium term is of great importance for the Ministry of Finance.
 Hence, when selecting the projects to be issued a sovereign guarantee for, special emphasis is put on self-sustaining projects, which generate revenues, support the economic growth and provide for boosted competitiveness of the domestic economy in the medium term, which are in line with the strategic priorities of the Government of the Republic of North Macedonia, and justify the purpose which the funds are used for.
-To that end, it is determined for the limit on the level of guaranteed public debt not to exceed 15% of GDP in the period 2023-2027.
+To that end, it is determined for the limit on the level of guaranteed public debt not to exceed 15% of GDP in the period 2022-2026.

-As per the projections, guaranteed public debt in the period 2023-2027 is expected to slightly increase by 2023, as a result of Power Plants of North Macedonia borrowing in the amount of EUR 100 million due to the energy crisis, as well as implementation of other projects primarily in road infrastructure.
-Further on, starting 2024, guaranteed debt is expected to gradually stabilize and reduce to 6.2% of GDP in 2027.
+On the basis of the analyses made on trends of projected guaranteed public debt in the period 2022-2026, it is expected to moderately increase by 2022, as a result of the disbursement of loan proceeds under the projects, mainly in the field of road infrastructure, implemented with loans for which sovereign guarantee is issued, after which guaranteed debt is expected to stabilize and reduce to 6.8% in 2026.
 Thereby, level of guaranteed debt throughout the whole period is below the set maximum limit.

-In the period 2023-2027, projects in the field of road infrastructure, financed with sovereign guarantee loans, are expected to be implemented.
-The limit on maximum net borrowing on the basis of guaranteed debt in 2023 is set up to EUR 250 million.
+In the period 2022-2025, projects in the field of road infrastructure, financed with sovereign guarantee loans, are expected to be implemented.
+The limit on maximum net borrowing on the basis of guaranteed debt in 2022 is set up to EUR 250 million.